Luis Manuel Seijas: Club career

 After a successful run with the Venezuelan youth squads Seijas was taken to Banfield in Argentina and later made a big impact in his home country with Deportivo Táchira and later was taken to Santa Fe that was looking to rebuild their team after finishing last in the Colombian league.

 Seijas signed a three-year contract with Belgian giants Standard de Liège on 30 August 2011 after a very successful time spent with Santa Fe.
 On 2 May 2013 he broke his contract with Standard de Liège and he left the club.

-On July 16, 2013, Seijas came to Terms with Ecuadorian Club, Deportivo Quito.
-On May 23, 2016 Seijas arrived in Porto Alegre to sign and join Internacional.
-Seijas signed with Phoenix Rising FC on September 8, 2021.
+On 16 July 2013, Seijas came to Terms with Ecuadorian Club, Deportivo Quito.
+He rejoined Santa Fe in 2014, and was part of the squad that won the 2015 Copa Sudamericana.

+On 23 May 2016 Seijas arrived in Porto Alegre to sign and join Internacional.
+Seijas signed with Phoenix Rising FC on 8 September 2021.

 Club statistics

 International career

 Seijas has made 51 appearances for the senior Venezuela national football team since his debut in 2006.